Walther Rehm: Life and family

 Born in Erlangen, Rehm spent a large part of his school time in Strasbourg and in 1919 he took his Abitur at the Maximiliansgymnasium München.
-Afterwards he studied German language and literature, history and art history at the Ludwig Maximilian University of Munich.
+Afterwards, he studied German language and literature, history and art history at the Ludwig-Maximilians-Universität München.

-In 1923, he received his doctorate with a thesis on the literary Renaissance image of the 18th and 19th centuries, and since 1929 he had been a private lecturer in the history of modern German literature in Munich.
+In 1923, he received his doctorate with a thesis on the literary Renaissance image of the 18th and 19th centuries, and since 1929, he had been a private lecturer in the history of modern German literature in Munich.
 Due to blatantly expressed criticism of the National Socialist ideology and politics, planned appointments to Würzburg, Marburg/Lahn, Göttingen and Strasbourg failed.
 Entry into the NSDAP in 1942 as well as into the National Socialist Teachers League and the NS-Volkswohlfahrt were forced.
 However, the denazification process after 1945 proved difficult due to his party membership; he was only fully rehabilitated in 1950.

-After a temporary professorship, Rehm was permanent professor of modern German literary history at the University of Gießen from 1940.
-From 1943 until his death he taught at the Albert-Ludwigs-Universität Freiburg.
+After a temporary professorship, Rehm was permanent professor of modern German literary history at the University of Giessen from 1940.
+From 1943 until his death, he taught at the University of Freiburg.

 His son was the musicologist Wolfgang Rehm.

 Rehm died in Freiburg im Breisgau at age 63.